MLB Odds: Rockies - Guardians Prediction, Pick, How To Watch

-The Colorado Rockies come in losers of three straight and travel to face the Cleveland Guardians.
+The Colorado Rockies shut out the Cleveland Guardians in game one of this three-game interleague series.
 It’s time to continue our MLB odds series with a Rockies-Guardians prediction, pick, and how to watch.

-For the Guardians, Amed Rosario was back in the lineup, getting four hits on the way to a Guardians victory.
-Logan Allen made his first career start in the game, going six innings, striking out eight, and giving up just one run to get his first major league win.
-It was a nice bounce-back to Cleveland, as they had lost the first two games of the series to the Marlins, and sit at 11-11 on the season.
-Colorado comes in off three straight losses at the hands of the Phillies and has now lost 11 of 12.
+Monday’s game saw Austin Gomber pitch wonderfully, as he went five innings, giving up three hits, three walks, and striking out three, picking up the win without surrendering a run.
+The Rockies also saw rookie Brenton Doyle make his major league debut, as he went 0-3 with a walk and a run scored.
+Guardians pitcher Cal Quantrill pitched just 3.1 innings, giving up eight hits, two walks, and five earned runs in the time.
+The Rockies won for just the second time in thirteen games, and hope to make it two in a row tonight.

 Here are the Rockies-Guardians MLB odds, courtesy of FanDuel.